-This is the first of two science courses designed to engage students in the development of enhanced, indepth reading, writing, organizational, and study skills.
-Topics in the two courses include the nature of science, general biochemistry, ecology, cell structure & function, energy usage in cells, DNA & genetics, evolutionary biology, taxonomy, and a brief introduction to organisms in many biological domains.
+This course is designed to engage students in the development of enhanced, in-depth reading. writing, organizational, and study skills.
+Topics include the nature of science, general biochemistry, ecology, cell structure & function, energy usage in cells, DNA & genetics, evolutionary biology, taxonomy, and a brief introduction to organisms in many biological domains.

-Along with a focus on basic scientific principles, students will engage in laboratory activities that will require the application of general scientific principles and use of basic laboratory equipment.
+Along with a focus on basic scientific principles. students will engage in laboratory activities that will require the application of general scientific principles and use of basic laboratory equipment.
 Enrolled students will benefit from a lower student to teacher ratio and greater individualized instruction.